 It should be possible to search for a specific product and/or filter listings.
 If you’ve got a somewhat big range of products or services offered on your marketplace, consider adding categories too.

-It’s not unusual for marketplaces to have up-selling and cross-selling features.
+When developing a peer-to-peer marketplace, make sure that the website has an up-selling and a cross-selling features.
 Implementing features like Recommended or With this item, people also buy might help sellers sell more, which will increase your revenue as the platform owner as well.

 Bookings and schedules